clearhaus/gateway-api-docs/source/index.html.md

 ## Series of transactions

-A cardholder must explicitly agree when subscribing to something, and will thereby give the merchant permission to subsequently withdraw money.
 Clearhaus support two type of subscription billing:

 * Recurring: Transactions processed at predetermined, regular intervals not exceeding 1 year; e.g. a monthly subscription for a magazine.